 Duty free items that you pack in carry-on baggage for your flight into Australia must meet Australia’s carry-on baggage requirements.

 For example, you may buy duty free items in London airport when flying from London to Sydney via Singapore.
-Screening officers will assess the items at the boarding gate in Singapore to meet Australia’s carry-on baggage requirements.
+Security screening officers will assess the items at the boarding gate in Singapore to meet Australia’s carry-on baggage requirements.

 You must also meet these requirements if you are transiting through Australia on your way to another country.